BorisDemay/github-bootcamp/slides.md

 Second Term
 : This is one definition of the second term.
 : This is another definition of the second term.

+---

+## How to automate issue closing

+Automating the closing of issues on GitHub can streamline your project's workflow and help maintain a clean issue tracker.
+This document outlines how to automate the closing of issues through commit messages and GitHub Actions.